What is a Tummy tuck?

 In my Baltimore surgery center, I prefer to use IV sedation with Tummy tuck procedures.
 IV sedation provides for a quicker recovery than General anesthesia.
 Patients have little, if any nausea.
 In addition, the risk of pulmonary embolism is nearly eliminated with the use of IV anesthesia.

-Dr. Todd Hobelmann, one of our board-certified anesthesiologists has a great explanation of the advantages of IV anesthesia in this video filmed at our Surgery Center.
+Dr. Todd Hobelmann, one of our board-certified anesthesiologists has a great explanation of the advantages of IV anesthesia a video filmed at our Surgery Center.

 To ensure the highest level of safety for your procedure, I employ only board-certified anesthesiologists in my accredited surgery center in Baltimore.

 Once the procedure starts, the first step is to place the incision between the belly button and the top of the pubic hair.
 I use the surgical markings that I made with you in the morning as my guidelines.
-The belly button stays in place.
+We always strive to place the incision as low as possible.

 I pay special attention to not only the placement of the scar but also the way I close and suture the wound back together.
 I believe that my closure technique using the Lockwood technique results in a thinner scar.